-In 1 Corinthians 13:1-3, Paul lists four consequences of not having AGAPĒ love, or "charity."
+In 1 Corinthians 13:1-3, Paul lists four consequences of not having AGAPE love (charity).

 1. All I say is just noise.
-If I speak in the tongues of men and of angels, but have not love, I am a noisy gong or a clanging cymbal (13:1).
+Though I speak with the tongues of men and of angels, and have not charity, I am become as sounding brass, or a tinkling cymbal (13:1).
 The word tongues (GLŌSSA, glow-sah') means languages (Acts 2:4-6).
 The phrase tongues of men and of angels refers to the greatest possible eloquence of speech and oratory in both earth and heaven.

-A noisy gong refers to the loud noise created by striking a large metallic disk.
-The clanging cymbal refers to the circular, slightly concave, brass plate used as a percussion instrument that is struck with a drumstick.
+Sounding brass refers to the loud noise created by striking a large metallic disk.
+The tinkling cymbal refers to the circular, slightly concave, brass plate used as a percussion instrument that is struck with a drumstick.
 Cymbals are also used in pairs and struck together.
-The repeated clashing of a gong or cymbal produces a meaningless sound that is very irritating.
+The repeated clashing of brass or a cymbal produces a meaningless sound that is very irritating.
 In all our relationships, when we speak without love, our words are meaningless and even irritating.